syncfusion-content/install-docs/Common/Essential-Studio/Add-On/Add-On.md

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img6.png)

-   > Note: You can also browse and choose a location by clicking Browse.
+   N> You can also browse and choose a location by clicking Browse.

 4. To install in the displayed default location, click Install.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img8.png)

-   > Note: The Completed screen is displayed once the WebKit is installed.
+   N> The Completed screen is displayed once the WebKit is installed.

    ![](Step-by-Step-Installation_images/Step-by-Step-Installation_img10.png)